ankraft/smtpproxy/README.md

 <a href="mailhandler"></a>
 ## Mail Handler Extensions

-Before forwarding a received mail, the *smtpproxy* can call handler to process the mail.
+Before forwarding a received mail, the *smtpproxy* can call handlers to process the mail.
 This feature can be used, for example, to extract and store voice messages that are forwarded by email from the answering machine of a home router.
+A handler can also be used to stop further processing / discarding an email.

 During startup *smtpproxy* loads all python modules in the sub-directory *handlers*.
 Each module contains a class that is derived from the abstract class [MailHandler](MailHandler.py) and must implement the following methods:

 - **MailHandler.isEnabled()** : Indicates whether a handler is enabled.
 Returns *True* or *False* respectively.
 - **MailHandler.setLogger(logger)** : This method is used to inject the logger instance into the handler.
 The logger can be used to log results and debug messages from the handler.
 - **MailHandler.handleMessage(message, mail, callback)** : This message is called to handle a message.
 The *message* is an email object that conforms to the Python email library package. *mail* is an internal Mail object with the fields 'Mail.to', 'Mail.frm' and 'Mail.msg'. *callback* is an object with two methods 'setTo(string)' and 'setFrom(string)' to set the respective header fields.
 See [https://docs.python.org/2/library/email.html](https://docs.python.org/2/library/email.html) for details.
+This method must return *True* when the email was processed normally.
+When this methd returns *False*, then no further email processing happens and the currently processed email is discarded (ie. not send).

 ## License